githubtraining/training-manual/docs/23_gitignore.md

 touch .gitignore
 ```

+To share the ignore rules with other users who clone the repository, commit the `.gitignore` file in to your repository.

 #### Ignore files for all repositories on your local machine

 You can also create a global `.gitignore` file to define a list of rules for ignoring files in every local Git repository